kelasol/complete-intro-to-react-v5/myNotes/03-Tools.md

 Let's say you know next week they release 1.17.1, right?
 If my file looks like this.
 It'll actually install at 1.17.1.
 Reason being it's because that's a patch version, so it should be compatible, right?
 Does that make sense?
 Whereas if I do MPMCI, it'll actually install exactly the versions I was using.

-So it'll still install MPM 1.17.0.
+So it'll still install NPM 1.17.0.
 Does that answer your question?

 > > Speaker 2: Yeah.
 Thank you.
 > > Cool.
 Yep, it's the same thing as a Yarn log file.
 The packaged log and Yarn log accomplish, as far as I know, exactly the same thing.